 I know, it sucks.
 But the reality is that we live in a country with a two-party system composed of Democrats and Republicans.
 Of course, third party candidates exist all the time, but they never get close to winning elections.
 The only president who ever won on a third-party entry was Theodore Roosevelt with the Progressive Party in 1912.

 Considering how unlucky 2020 has been so far, I have serious doubts that this election will be comparable to then.
 So, pretty please with a cherry on top, don’t vote for Kanye.
 Don’t even write in a vote for Bernie Sanders.
 When our country is as divided as it is, every vote matters.
 We can’t afford to split the vote again.

 All you have to do is take a look at the 2016 presidential election for a reason why.

 Hilary Clinton won 3% more votes than Trump in 2016.
-But that didn’t matter, because in this country, it’s all about the plurality vote, not the majority vote.
-Which, is actually a lot harder to get than you’d think.
+But that didn’t matter.
+In this country, it’s all about the plurality vote, not the majority vote, Which, is actually a lot harder to get than you’d think.

 We live in a two-party country; the winner takes all when it comes to elections.

 But do you want to know the biggest issue in all of this?
 Americans don’t vote.
 In the 2016 presidential election, almost half of the country’s eligible voters didn’t vote.
 This comes down to a couple of reasons.

 The United States is one of the few modern countries that haven’t made Election Day a federal holiday.
 As a result, lots of working-class voters can’t make it to the polls because they can’t afford to take a day off.